 3. Brutal Honesty

-We’ll call out each other’s nasty back pimples, ugly outfits, and stinky breath, share our frustrations with the other as soon as they come up, and argue all the time.
+Kim and I call out each other’s nasty back pimples, ugly outfits, and stinky breath.
+We share our frustrations with the other as soon as they come up.
+And we argue all the time.

 Like the first time you wax your legs, this brutal honesty stung initially.
-But since we started early and keep doing it before things get too hairy it doesn’t hurt much anymore.
+But since Kim and I started early and keep doing it before things get too hairy it doesn’t hurt much anymore.

 4. Obligatory Monthly Date Nights